WindRiverLinux24/wr-sbom/README.md

 ```

 ### NO_SCANCODE_JSON_CACHE
-Do not use scancode/spdx cache, disable by default
+Turn on the variable to not use scancode/spdx cache, turn off it by default

 Globally affected
 ```
 NO_SCANCODE_JSON_CACHE = "1"